lcurry/DO180-apps/03-dockerfile-optimize/README.md

 To attempt to run on openshift
-$ oc new-app --strategy=docker https://github.com/lcurry/DO180-apps.git#container-build  --context-dir=03-dockerfile-optimize
+$ oc new-app --as-deployment-config=true --strategy=docker https://github.com/lcurry/DO180-apps.git#container-build  --context-dir=03-dockerfile-optimize
+Note '--as-deployment-config' so that create this application as a deployment config, which allows for hooks and custom strategies e.g. the custom serviceaccountname.

 * The parent containerfile requires root privs.
 Steps needed.
 Create a new, specific service account,